o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ---

 As part of the cmake project generation step, it generates a cmake\_dependencies.\*.setreg file that contains a list of gems to load.
-Until now, no steps have been provided from being preventing applications from automatically loading those list of gems.
+Until now, no steps have been provided to prevent applications from automatically loading that list of gems.
-To prevent autoloading of a specific gem an JSON boolean value fo  \`false\` could set at the in JSON pointer format for the gem using the path of `"/O3DE/Gems/${GemName}/${TargetModule}/AutoLoad"`.
+To prevent autoloading of a specific gem a JSON boolean value of \`false\` could set at the in JSON pointer format for the gem using the path of `"/O3DE/Gems/${GemName}/${TargetModule}/AutoLoad"`.

 For example a \*.setreg placed in the `"<project-root>/Registry/"` folder which sets the `"/O3DE/Gems/${GemName}/${TargetModule}/AutoLoad=false"` value.